 Most customer journeys will usually account for these phases:

-- Acquisition.
 Congrats!
-You can now call that new future customer an actual customer, because they loved the ‘I Have the World’s Okayest Cat’ mugs so much that they bought one.
+You can now call that new future customer an actual customer, because they loved the ‘I Have the World’s Okayest Cat’ mugs you released so much that they bought one.
 Not only that, they also signed up for your email list through a form on your site so they can be the first to learn about any new merchandise.

-- Onboarding.
-Now that you’ve acquired a new customer, you can send them a series of emails to make them feel welcome, showcase other stuff in your store they might want to buy (like matching ‘I Have the World’s Okayest Cat’ coasters), and help them understand when and how they might expect to hear from you in the future.
+Now that you’ve acquired a new customer, you can send them a series of emails to make them feel welcome, showcase other stuff in your store they might be interested in, and help them understand when and how they might expect to hear from you in the future.

 Once you’ve established the phases of a customer journey, you can plan the touchpoints you’ll use to connect with customers at the right moments.